tradesafe/woocommerce/readme.txt

 == Changelog ==

+= 2.1.3 - 2022-01-11 =

+Bug Fixes
+* Added optional validation to organisation details to ensure basic details are captured

 = 2.1.2 - 2022-01-10 =

 Bug Fixes
 * Updated css to avoid any potential conflicts

 = 2.1.1 - 2022-01-10 =

 Bug Fixes
 * Updated publish check to only apply to products

 = 2.1.0 - 2022-01-06 =

 Features
 * Added btton to start go live request

 Bug Fixes
 * Changed formatting of line items added to the transaction description